Cuban War of Independence: War

-The war was the most prominent in Oriente, located in eastern Cuba.
+The war was most prominent in Oriente, located in eastern Cuba.
 Since the eastern portion of Cuba was poorer, the Cubans were more motivated to fight there.
 In Oriente, the most important skirmishes took place in Santiago, Guantánamo, Jiguaní, El Cobre, El Caney, and Alto Songo.
 Maceo focused on the war in Santiago, where he was highly successful in defeating the Spanish.
 Gomez was able to dominate the Spanish in the west in places such as Puerto Principe and Altagracia.
 The uprisings in the central part of the island, such as Ibarra, Jagüey Grande, and Aguada, suffered from poor coordination and failed; the leaders were captured, deported or executed.
-In the province of Havana, the insurrection was discovered before it began, and its leaders were detained.
+In the province of Havana, the insurrection had been discovered before it began, and its leaders were detained.
 The insurgents further west in Pinar del Río were ordered by rebel leaders to wait.

-On March 25 Martí presented the Manifesto of Montecristi, which outlined the policy for Cuba's war of independence:
+On March 25, Martí presented the Manifesto of Montecristi, which outlined the policy for Cuba's war of independence: